 While the humanitarian crisis in DPRK is complex, little up-to-date information is available for analysis.
-In 2017, approximately 18 million people (70% of the population) were dependent on the rations provided by the state’s central distribution system as their main source of food, which was assessed to be lacking in quantity, and insufficiently diverse for a healthy development.?
-According to the last National Nutrition Survey, conducted in 2012, prevalence of chronic malnutrition (stunting) among under-five children was 27.9%, which is considered a “medium” public health concern by the World Health Organization.
-Around 23.3% of women of reproductive age were also malnourished, and in 2014 around 31.2% of pregnant women were found to be anaemic.?
+In 2017, approximately 18 million people (70% of the population) were dependent on the rations provided by the state’s central distribution system as their main source of food, which was assessed to be lacking in quantity, and insufficiently diverse for a healthy development, leading to food security and nutrition needs.?

 DPRK is disaster-prone, regularly subject to intense rain, floods, and droughts.
-In August 2016, flooding in North Hamgyong province was described as the largest natural disaster in northern DPRK in almost a century, and was declared a national emergency of highest priority.
-Around 138 deaths were reported, over 30,000 houses were damaged, submerged, or destroyed, and nearly 70,000 people were displaced.?
+In August 2016, flooding in North Hamgyong province was described as the largest natural disaster in northern DPRK in almost a century, with 138 deaths and over 30,000 houses were damaged, submerged, or destroyed.
+Nearly 70,000 people were displaced.?

 Humanitarian access and operations are negatively impacted by the tense international political environment, and by international and bilateral sanctions imposed on the DPRK, particularly because of the government’s nuclear programme.?